humdrum-tools/humdrum-documentation/guide/ch25/index.md

 There is no precise way to measure similarity.
 However, there are several useful techniques that can be used to estimate the degree of similarity between different types of information.
-In this chapter we discuss two general tools for characterizing similarity:
-<span class="tool">correl</span> and <span class="tool">simil</span>.
-The
+In this chapter we discuss two general tools for characterizing similarity: <span class="tool">correl</span> and <span class="tool">simil</span>.
-<span class="tool">correl</span> command can be used to measure numerical similarity
-between two sets of numbers.
+The <span class="tool">correl</span> command can be used to measure numerical similarity between two sets of numbers.
 The <span class="tool">simil</span> command can be used to measure similarity between non-numeric data.

-In addition, we will discuss the [**accent**](/tool/accent) command &ndash; a tool which estimates how salient or noticeable a given note is.
-The **accent** command can be used to pre-process musical passages so only those notes of greatest importance are considered when measuring musical similarity.
+In addition, we will discuss the <span class="tool">accent</span>
+command &ndash; a tool which estimates how salient or noticeable a given note is.
+The <span class="tool">accent</span> command can be used to pre-process musical passages so only those notes of greatest importance are considered when measuring musical similarity.